GinoGalotti/improv/_posts/2019-04-16-non-improv-resources.md

 I am not an actor, so most of the characters I create come from me, and I love that!
 It makes it pretty easy to know how to create better and more rounded characters: I just need to learn more about everything!

-Some days ago someone asked for non-Improv resources that will improve your Improv game; and I got SO inspired that I decided to compile some of them and add my personal ones!
+Some days ago someone asked for non-Improv resources that will improve your Improv game; and I got SO inspired that I decided to compile some of them and added my personal ones!

 So here I leave you 5 resources that some improvisers find helpful!